Gold Street Main Surgery

 - children over the age of six months with a long-term health condition

-- all children aged two to nine (but not ten years or older) on 31 August 2018 (school age children will be offerred the vaccine in school not through their GP)
+- all children aged two to nine (but not ten years or older) School age children will be offerred the vaccine in school not through their GP)

 For people "at risk" flu can be much more than just a "bad cold".
-It can cause severe illness and even death among vulnerable groups including older people, pregnant women and people with a serious underlying health condition.
-Certain people are also more likely to develop potentially serious complications of flu, such as bronchitis and pneumonia.
-All these people are advised to have a flu jab each year.
+It can cause severe illness and even death among vulnerable groups (including older people, pregnant women and people with a serious underlying health condition).
+Some people are also more likely to develop potentially serious complications of flu, such as bronchitis and pneumonia.
+All these people are advised by the NHS to have a flu jab each year.

-This year, there is a special vaccine for people aged 65 years and older, designed to be more effective in older patients.
+This year, there is a special vaccine for people aged 65 years and over, specifically designed to be more effective in older patients.

-For otherwise healthy people, flu can still be very unpleasant, although most people will recover within a week or two.
-Please ask at the desk, or ring the surgery on 01799 525325 to book an appointment.
-If you are seeing your GP about something else, they can also give you your flu jab while you're there (please mention it at the start of your appointment!).
+Even for otherwise healthy people, flu can still be very unpleasant, although most will recover within a week or two.
+Please ask at the desk, or ring the surgery on 01799 525325 to book an appointment (booking from September 27 onwards).
+If you are seeing your GP or a nurse about something else, they can also give you your flu jab while you're there (please mention it when you book or at the start of your appointment!).
+We regret that because of national supply problems we may be unable to offer some children flu vaccination.

 IMPORTANT - ORDERING REPEAT MEDICATION